Guide, Reviewed 17 May 2026

-New UK Theory Test Questions 2026: Cardiac Arrest and What Changed
+New UK Theory Test Questions 2026: Cardiac Arrest Added

-The DVSA refreshed its theory test question bank in 2026, adding new material on recognising cardiac arrest and first aid at road accidents.
-If you are revising right now, here is exactly what has changed and how to make sure none of it catches you out.
+The DVSA refreshed the theory test question bank in 2026 with new material on cardiac arrest recognition and first aid at road accidents.
+The list below covers exactly what is new.

 The most significant batch of new questions added to the UK theory test in 2026 focuses on cardiac arrest response at road accidents.
 The DVSA's rationale is straightforward: drivers are frequently the first people at the scene of a serious collision, and knowing how to recognise cardiac arrest and respond in the first few minutes can save lives before an ambulance arrives.